Table of Contents

 4. Clean the Surrounding Area

-While the filters are out, take a few minutes to wipe down the interior and exterior of your range hood with a degreaser or a mix of warm water and mild detergent.
+While the filters are out, take a few minutes to wipe down the interior and exterior of your range hood with a degreaser or a mix of warm water and mild detergent, or with a stainless steel cleaner and polish.
 This helps prevent grease buildup that can drip back onto your stove.

 5. Reinstall the Filters